Counselling, Psychotherapy, EMDR and Supervision

 EMDR is an acronym for ‘Eye Movement Desensitisation and Reprocessing’.
 It is a powerful psychological treatment method that was developed by an American clinical psychologist, Dr Francine Shapiro, in the 1980s.
 As a Senior Research Fellow at the Mental Research Institute, she published the first research data to demonstrate the benefits of the therapy in 1989.
 Since then a wealth of research has been conducted demonstrating its benefits in treating psychological trauma arising from experiences as diverse as war, childhood neglect or emotional, sexual or physical abuse, natural disaster, assault, surgical trauma, road traffic accidents and workplace accidents and it is increasingly used to help people overcome these painful life events or experiences.

 EMDR has also been found to be of benefit to children as well as adults.
 Its effectiveness as a treatment for PTSD has been recognised in the NICE treatment guidelines.
 (Click this link: NICE Guidelines March 2005

 EMDR is a complex and powerful therapy.
 Therapists always have a background in mental health before undertaking

 training in EMDR.
 You are strongly recommended to consult only legitimate clinicians who have undergone a full

 bona-fide EMDR training.
-I am a trained EMDR therapist, attend ongoing training and receive regular specialist
+I am an accredited EMDR practitioner, attend ongoing training and receive regular specialist

 supervision for this aspect of my work with clients.